It was a new beginning for Amy as a junior and living in an apartment for the first time. That means new responsiblities.

 By 9:45 PM we were at a fun Mexican restaurant eating a delicious dinner to the sound of raving up motorcycles from across the seat.
 It was not uncommon for sidewalk dining.

 Mary had her second Coke for the day.
-Amy said the was hyped up.
+Amy said she was hyped up.
 Meg told me that is exactly why she never lets her have sugar after dinner when she babysits Mary and her siblings.
+It was already way past her normal bedtime.

 The good part is she kept Amy going until 1 AM to finish up her room and adjoining bathroom.
 Did I mention this was a nicer apartment than Jim and I ever lived in!